aartoni/schema2ldif/README.md

 There are a couple ways you can try [to get help][get help].You can also join the `#fusiondirectory` IRC channel at libera.chat.

-### Professional support

-Professional support is provided through of subscription.

-We have two type of subscription :

-* [FusionDirectory][subscription-fusiondirectory] : Global subscription for FusionDirectory and all the plugins
-* [FusionDirectory Plus][subscription-fusiondirectory-plus] : Expert Support on Education, Deployement and Infrastructure plugins

-The subscription provides access to FusionDirectory's stable enterprise repository, providing reliable software updates and security enhancements, as well as technical help and support.

-Choose the plan that's right for you.
-Our subscriptions are flexible and scalable according to your needs

-The subscription period is one year from the date of purchase and gives you access to the extensive infrastructure of enterprise-class software and services.

 ## IRC Etiquette

 * If we don't answer right away then just hang out in the channel.
 Someone will